Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Oakland Athletics and Brent Rooker take the field in the second game of a three-game series against Willi Castro and the Minnesota Twins on Wednesday at Target Field.
+The Minnesota Twins will send a hot-hitting Ryan Jeffers to the plate against the Oakland Athletics and Brent Rooker, who has been on a tear in recent games, when the clubs take the field on Thursday at 1:10 PM ET.

-The Twins are listed as -275 moneyline favorites in this matchup against the Athletics (+220).
-The total for the game is listed at 8.5 runs.
+The Twins are -275 moneyline favorites in this matchup with the Athletics (+220).
+The over/under is 8.5 runs for this game.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.